 - Don’t eat meals between midnight and 6 a.m. – the time your body struggles to metabolize food the most.

 - Try to eat a healthy and varied diet.
-You might be too tired to prepare a healthy meal after a draining shift.
-But the effort could have real benefits for your health.
+You might be too tired to prepare a healthy meal after a draining shift, but your health is worth the effort.

-- During a long night shift, it can be tempting to snack on unhealthy food or energy drinks.
-Instead, stick to three meals at consistent times each day – even if they are unusual times.
-This will help prevent overeating, and the regular structure can help with sleep.
+- Stick to three meals at consistent times each day – even if they are unusual times.
+This will help prevent overeating and reduce the temptation to snack on junk food and energy drinks.
+And the regular structure can help with sleep.

-- In the morning after your night shift, eat a healthy ‘breakfast’ before going to sleep.
-This will stop you from waking up from hunger.
+- In the morning after your night shift, eat a healthy breakfast before going to sleep.
+This will stop you from waking up because of hunger.